RafaelVidaurre/angular-permission/README.md

   });
 ```

-Property `redirectTo` can accept function:
+Property `redirectTo` can also accept function:

 ```javascript
 $stateProvider